Don't Let the Sun Go Down on Me: 1986–1987 live version

 Elton John recorded a live version on 14 December 1986 at the Sydney Entertainment Centre that appears on the Live in Australia with the Melbourne Symphony Orchestra album.
 In his 2019 autobiography, Me, John claimed that this performance is special because he thought it was the last time he was ever going to sing as he was having a dangerous throat surgery a few days later.
 An edited version of this same recording was released as a single in 1987 and also appears in the To Be Continued... box set.

 1990 MTV Unplugged

 On 17 May 1990, Elton John recorded a performance on MTV Unplugged at the Chelsea Studios in New York City.
 An acoustic version of the song was included as a track on The Unplugged Collection, Volume One.

 George Michael and Elton John version

 Background

 In 1991, "Don't Let the Sun Go Down on Me" was covered in a live version as a duet by George Michael and Elton John.
 The pair had first performed the song at the Live Aid concert in 1985 (with Michael singing and John playing, featuring backup vocals by Wham! partner Andrew Ridgeley and Kiki Dee).
-Six years later, Michael's Cover to Cover tour regularly included the song, and for the final show at Wembley Arena, London on 23 March 1991, Michael brought out John as a surprise guest to sing it with him.
+Six years later, Michael's Cover to Cover tour regularly included the song.
+Michael brought out John as a surprise guest to sing it with him on two shows of the tour, namely the last of four shows at Wembley Arena, London, on 23 March 1991, and at Rosemont Horizon arena near Chicago on October 20.